 Stuart Graiwer is a partner in the Century City office of Gibson, Dunn & Crutcher.
 He is a member of the firm’s Real Estate Practice Group.

 Most recently, Mr. Graiwer was ranked by the 2021 edition of Chambers USA for Real Estate.
 In 2020, the Los Angeles Business Journal named Mr. Graiwer to their “Thriving In Their 40’s” list.
 He was also profiled in an edition of Super Lawyers in the article “Billion Dollar Man,” which highlighted his work in commercial real estate.
-The Daily Journal named Mr. Graiwer as one of the Top 30 Real Estate Lawyers in California from 2012-2013 and one of the Top 20 California Attorneys Under 40 in 2013.
-Mr. Graiwer was selected by his peers for inclusion in the 2016 – 2019 editions of The Best Lawyers in America© in the area of Real Estate Law.
+Daily Journal named Mr. Graiwer as one of the Top 30 Real Estate Lawyers in California from 2012-2013 and one of the Top 20 California Attorneys Under 40 in 2013.
+Mr. Graiwer was selected by his peers for inclusion in the 2016-2022 editions of The Best Lawyers in America in the area of Real Estate Law.